 Choosing the best food for hiking and camping when you need a lot, that is too portable, nutritious, and full of energy.
 For day-long hiking, you need to consider having lunch and dinner in the woods or mountains.

 In hiking and camping, you need some great food that you can eat without cooking.
 But if you are preparing for a backpacking trip, then it is better for you to use energy-giving foods, or else you may run out of money before the trip is over.
+I follow a few food blogs that inspire new and tasty food options while in the tail.

 Top 10 Best Food For Hiking & Camping